 In college, I was an active person.
 It wasn’t that I worked out a lot or played sports.
-It was inadvertent, but true.
-From the dorm I lived in, as well as the house I lived in my junior and senior years, it was roughly a 10 minute walk to my classes.
-And I typically made that walk several times per day.
-After classes, I would head to my job a server where I was on my feet power walking all over the restaurant for 4-8 hours, depending on the day.
-I was on my feet a lot.
-So much so that I didn’t really have to think about health and fitness outside of school and work.
+I did a lot of walking between walking to and from classes and my job as a waitress.
 Today is a different story.
 In the two years I’ve been working at my current job, I’ve learned how very different it is working at a desk job.
-While I enjoy the stability, the normal schedule, the evenings and weekends off, etc., there are certainly downsides.
+While I enjoy the stability, the normal schedule, the evenings and weekends off, there are downsides.
 Those downsides include the health detriments that come from sitting in one place 8-9 hours per day.
 But hey, that’s part of adulting, right?
 To help remedy this, today I’m sharing some tips to stay healthy at a desk job.

 Every hour, get up from your desk and move your legs.
-Take a walk around the office, stretch out, get a drink of water, etc. The important thing is just to get a little movement.
+Take a walk around the office, stretch out, and get a drink of water.
+The important thing is just to get a little movement.

 While it’s important to get away from your desk once in a while, there are things you can do while you’re still sitting at your desk!
 You can stretch your arms and shoulders, stretch your neck, and stretch out your legs.